laidbackware/hyper-cobalt-theme/README.md

         // OPTIONS: 'Darker', 'Palenight', ''
         theme: '',

-        // Set the rgba() app background opacity, useful when enableVibrance is true
+        // [Optional] Set the rgba() app background opacity, useful when enableVibrance is true
         // OPTIONS: From 0.1 to 1
         backgroundOpacity: '1',

-        // Set the accent color for the current active tab
+        // [Optional] Set the accent color for the current active tab
         accentColor: '#64FFDA',

-        // Mac Only.
+        // [Optional] Mac Only.
 Need restart.
 Enable the vibrance and blurred background
         // OPTIONS: 'dark', 'ultra-dark', 'bright'
         // NOTE: The backgroundOpacity should be between 0.1 and 0.9 to see the effect.
         vibrancy: 'dark'